-Figure 2-13: Proposed Jet Probe and Borehole Locations
+Figure 2-17: Proposed Jet Probe and Borehole Locations for the Port, Turning Basin and Ship Channel

-2.2.3.2 Dredge Spoil Handling and Disposal
+2.3.4.2 Dredge Spoil Handling and Disposal

-2.2.3.2.1 Turbidity Control
+2.3.4.2.1 Turbidity Control

 To meet NEPA Standards for water quality, turbidity curtains will be installed prior to dredging and the construction of the proposed marine structures and rock armour shoreline stabilization to contain suspended sediment within the work area.
 Turbidity monitoring will be performed during dredging and construction.
 Dredging work will be altered or temporarily suspended when turbidity readings exceed the background readings by more than the allowable limit specified by local permitting agency NEPA standard for TSS is all times <150 mg/l and monthly average of 50 mg/l.